JustinGOSSES/satellite-image-deep-learning-visual-explorer/README.md

-# awsome-list-visual-explorer-template
+# satellite-image-deep-learning-visual-explorer

 This is a repo/page built from a template + scripts as described below.
+The template can be found at [awesome-list-visual-explorer-template](https://github.com/JustinGOSSES/awesome-list-visual-explorer-template)

 It was pointed at https://github.com/robmarkcole/satellite-image-deep-learning/blob/master/README.md